Table of Contents

 We modify the functions for reading and modifying the state in the same way, by adding a little wrapping.

 We've already used Parse, our precursor to the state monad, to parse binary data.
-If we'd been using the state monad directly, we would have used a ByteString as the state.
+In that case, we wired the type of the state we were manipulating directly into the Parse type.

 So instead of unnecessarily cheerleading for the